 Before we get too deep into this post I also want to say because this is the day for it and gives a context to the opening image of Captain America Teddy Bear, have a Happy Memorial Day and please take a five minutes of this day to remember those that have fallen to protect your freedoms.
 Cherish them and never… Ever give them away.

 With that being said I want to draw light on something that happened to me last year.
-As you know 2012 was a very turbulent year for me I came closer than I would like to getting deported over a Filing Technicality, I had lost my job, I was unable to work and we were perhaps two months away from losing our home.
-I was depressed… I had given up with no hope of getting my old job back, in every aspect I was failing as my duty as a father to my children and as a husband.
+As you know 2012 was a very turbulent year for me I came closer than I would like to getting deported over a USCIS filing technicality, I had lost my job, I was unable to work and we were perhaps two months away from losing our home.
+I was depressed… I had given up with no hope of getting my old job back, I knew without a work permit I could not get a new job, in every aspect I was failing as my duty as a father to my children and as a husband.
 I gave up going to bed just falling asleep on the coach and getting more and more desperate every day as I tried to figure out just how… How could I make it all work… I was going to lose everything.

-Then something strange happened, I picked up a pencil and started drawing – you can read the story behind that here in ‘Drawing your way out of a bad life moment‘
+Then something strange happened, I picked up a pencil and started drawing, I still to this day don’t know what led me to do this – you can read the story behind that in ‘Drawing your way out of a bad life moment‘

-What happened next is I got my motivation back, by creating I reignited my will and pulled myself line by line, watercolor and ink out of a depression.
+What happened next is I got my motivation back, by creating, by drawing I had reignited my will and pulled myself line by line, watercolor and ink out of a depression.
 Without the use of anything other than expressing myself through art I managed to turn myself around.
 Within a month I had got my immigration status back, my work authorization and found a new job.
 All through the power of art.

 It has had quite a significant effect on me…

-And really I’ve only been back in the art saddle for a year and relearning my long dormant skills and while I am no great artist I am finding the joy in my creations, being able to bring my writing into visual form and lighting the creative fires inside me.
-It helped bring Tristan to life to me I could draw my heroic Teddy Bear and now with the help of Dan Nokes, and with the use of Kickstarter we are trying to launch a my first Teddy Bear Action comic ‘Tristan & the Cuddly Defenders’
+And really I’ve only been back in the art saddle for a year and re-learning my long dormant skills and while I am no great artist I am finding the joy in my creations, being able to bring my writing into visual form is lighting the creative fires inside me.
+It helped bring Tristan to life, I could draw my heroic Teddy Bear and now with the help of Dan Nokes, and with the use of Kickstarter we are trying to launch a my first Teddy Bear Action comic ‘Tristan & the Cuddly Defenders’